hakeemsalman/awesome-cheatsheet/React/React Hooks/useEffect.md

    - Arrow function
    - Dependent value

-Suppose we have class components, and we want to update `count` value in title of page, by click on button.
+- Suppose we have class components, and we want to update `count` value in *title of page*, by *click* on `button`.
-1. You can see logs, first is `componentDidMount` will call and set title value to `0`,
+    - You can see logs, first is `componentDidMount` will call and set title value to `0`,
-1. Then after clicking the button, it will call `componentDidUpdate` method.
+    - Then after *clicking* on the button, it will call `componentDidUpdate` method.

 ### Class component without useEffect